amirfefer/Cyber-Camera/README.md

 ### Configurations
 See [Here](https://github.com/amirfefer/Cyber-Camera/wiki/How-to-configure%3F) <br>
 ### How to Run
-For excuting the server under windows or linux, open terminal and type `$python server.py`.
+After filling the `conf.ini` file, excute the server under windows or linux by open the terminal and type `$python server.py`.
 Congratulation! your webcam has been transformed into a smart security camera.
-Don't forget to  port forward, plus you can use ddns service like [noip](http://www.noip.com/free) (only in non HTTPS) <br>
+Don't forget to port forward for accessing it from outside, plus you can use ddns service like [noip](http://www.noip.com/free) (only in non HTTPS) <br>

 ## Server initialization by hosts discovery
 It's time to forget from starting/stopping the sever manually <br>